Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Can I repay my mortgage early?

 Yes.
-Austrian law (Hypothekar- und Immobilienkreditgesetz, HIKrG) allows early repayment.
-The bank may charge compensation for lost interest, capped at 1% of the repaid amount for loans with more than 12 months remaining.
-Negotiate early repayment terms (Sondertilgung) before signing.
+Austrian law (Hypothekar- und Immobilienkreditgesetz § 20) allows early repayment.
+The bank may charge compensation for lost interest, capped at 1% of the repaid amount for loans with more than 12 months remaining (0.5% otherwise).
+Always negotiate Sondertilgung terms before signing.

 Key takeaways

 Austrian mortgages are accessible if you prepare properly.
-The three numbers that matter most: 20% equity, 40% maximum debt-to-income ratio, and rates in the 3.1-3.9% range for 2026.
+Three numbers that matter most: 20% equity, 40% maximum debt-to-income ratio, and rates in the 3.1-3.9% range for 2026.

 Before you start looking at properties:

-For the next steps, read our mortgage application guide for the complete document checklist and step-by-step process, or check current mortgage rates for bank-specific comparisons.
+For the next steps, read our mortgage application guide for the complete document checklist, or check current mortgage rates for bank-specific comparisons.

 Disclaimer and Legal Information